You may have heard that a greasy build up on your help improves the flavour of the food that you are cooking. However, want to know the real truth?

 This will help your smoker or grill perform at its optimal level.
 It will help to increase the longevity of your cooker and help prevent rancid flavours.

-If you only use the cooker once a week, it is recommended that you give it a thorough clean once a year.
+If you only use the cooker once a week, it is recommended that you give it a thorough clean at least once a year.

-If you do happen to use the cooker the more than twice a week, I recommend you clean it thoroughly two or three times a year.
-Most importantly be sure to clean it well21 before you store it for winter.
+If you do happen to use the cooker the more than twice a week (which we all should be), I recommend you clean it thoroughly two or three times a year.
+Most importantly be sure to clean it well before you store it for winter.

 Find specific information on cleaning different types of smokers and grills below.